 Of course, all foods last for a shorter period of time if they are not stored properly.

-How to tell if Pumpkins is bad, rotten or spoiled?
+How to tell if Pumpkins are bad, rotten or spoiled?

 If you've turned your pumpkin into a jack-o-lantern, expect it to begin this process in 3-5 days from the point that it was stabbed.
 So, if you want your pumpkin to last longer, paint a face on it instead because a cut pumpkin won't last that long.

-How to store Pumpkins to extend its shelf life?
+How to store Pumpkins to extend their shelf life?

 Unopened pumpkin, fresh or canned, keeps great in a cool dark place like the pantry.

 Once opened, pumpkin will keep best in an airtight container in the fridge.

 Likewise, jack-o-lantern will thrive better outside in a cooler environments.